Willa Cather’s Ultimate New Mexico Book

-Readers, scholars, and a wide range of natives will tell you that the book is a great tool for understanding the history of parts of New Mexico and its bordering towns, up to Colorado.
-The pace of the writing is relaxed, like the desert sun, so it can be good company on a long trip.
+Readers, scholars, and a wide range of natives will tell you the book is a great tool for understanding the history of parts of New Mexico and its bordering towns, up to Colorado.
+The pace of the writing is relaxed, with her writing reflecting the steady desert sun, so it is an awesome companion for a long trip.

 You can also get a strong sense of the presence of Willa Cather at the Inn of the Turquoise Bear, known to the locals as the Witter Bynner house, because she stayed there and still has a room named for her.

 More about Willa Cather

 Read more about Willa Cather (1873-1947) here: britannica.com and Willa Cather in Nebraska, as well as Willa Cather in New Hampshire.

 Laguna Pueblo is the first stop on our New Mexico Author Adventures Trail.
 It can also be swapped with the Ernie Pyle Library stop in Albuquerque, depending on which you prefer to see first, before heading northward to Santa Fe.